A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 New Hampshire 2018 2019 (no coverage losses as it was in effect briefly) Overturned by court in March 2020 Approval withdrawn by HHS (April 2021) Yes

-Ohio 2019 Implementation delayed due to COVID Overturned by a judge in March 2020 Approval withdrawn by HHS (August 2021) Yes
+Ohio 2019 Implementation delayed due to COVID Overturned by a judge in March 2020 (new waiver proposal will be submitted to CMS in early 202521) Approval withdrawn by HHS (August 2021) Yes

 South Carolina 2019 N/A Implementation delayed due to COVID Approval withdrawn by HHS (August 2021) No